 |Minimum file size||The rule will not apply to files smaller than this value|

 File, Source, and Destination criteria always take the entered expression as a partial match.
-This means that a detection rule is applied to events that contain the entered expression amongst other words.
+This means that the detection rule will be applied to events that contain the entered expression amongst other words.
 To apply an exact match, enclose the entered word into double quotes.
-Please note that an exact match for file name must also include its extension
+Please note that an exact match for file name must also include its extension.